 No, students graduating with a 2.5 or higher GPA are offered admission to the university; however, some majors require higher GPAs and/or prerequisite coursework.
-The Department of Higher Education MassTransfer website lists the UMass Amherst colleges and schools affiliated with the various MassTransfer associate degree programs.
+Review the list of approved programs to see the specific program requirements of UMass Amherst colleges and schools affiliated with the various MassTransfer associate degree programs.

 Complete the degree requirements for your MassTransfer associate degree program, as identified by the community college.
 If you have completed the MassTransfer Block (a part of every approved MassTransfer program), then you will have completed all of the UMass Amherst General Education requirements except diversity (which may be done at the community college or at UMass Amherst).

 However, you will still need to complete college and major requirements.
 It is important to use your MassTransfer Block and elective courses to start preparing for your UMass Amherst major.